This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

-The gardens feature more than 2500 plantings of almost 500 Central Australian plants as well as a unique sculpture trail.
+The gardens feature more than 2,500 plantings of over 500 Central Australian plants as well as a unique sculpture trail.

 The Todd River is a dry riverbed for most of the year.
 Rumour has it that “if you see the Todd flow 3 times, you will stay forever”.

 The origins of the Todd begin in the MacDonnell Ranges, flowing past the Telegraph Station towards the Alice Springs township and onwards to the Simpson Desert.
-It eventually flows into Lake Eyre in South Australia.
+The Todd river eventually flows into Lake Eyre in South Australia.

-It is an extraordinary experience to watch the Todd ‘come down’ and when the word goes out, the locals head to the river’s edge to watch the event.
+It is an extraordinary experience to watch the Todd ‘come down’ and once the word goes out, the locals head to the river’s edge to watch the event.

-A beautiful park to relax in and the start of a number of walking tracks to the town and surrounds.
+The Telegraph Station is just 4 kilometres north of the town centre and easy access by following the dedicated walking & cycling tracks.
+A beautiful park to relax in and the start of a number of short walking tracks to the town and surrounds.